quixio/computer-vision-demo/Data API/README.md

 This code sample uses the following environment variables:

-- **buffered-data**: The topic containing buffered data for vehicles, max_vehicles, .
+- **buffered-data**: The topic containing buffered data for vehicle counts, max_vehicles and the individual objects detected on a given camera.

 ## Open source